ColdTrick/profile_manager/README.txt

 - add "can change access lvl"
 - tabbed profile details
 - extend group and user search listing with info from profile manager
-- listen to get/post for profile types on members search form
 - add hint to default register form fields (username, email, password etc)
 - review complete js
 - review new field action (make better use of class constructors)